1. Click Here to view FAQ’s En Espanol

 Spouses ages 18 to 70 can also apply for up to 100% of the employee’s coverage amount up to $100,000 by answering the Modified Guarantee Issue questions.

-If your spouse/domestic partner also works for Harvard, they should apply separately to qualify for Guarantee Issue underwriting (no health questions).
+If your spouse/domestic partner also works for Harvard, and will be under age 71 on Apri 1, 2026, they should apply separately to qualify for Guaranteed Issue underwriting (no health questions).

-12. Can the plan provide LTC benefits for care provided by unlicensed/informal caregivers such as family or friends?
+12. Does the plan provide LTC benefits for care provided by unlicensed/informal caregivers such as family or friends?

 Yes, you may use a family member or friend as your caregiver.
-Once your claim has been approved, the policy would pay 2% of your death benefit each month, up to your policy limit, to cover care in your home or a caregiver’s home.
-If you use Professional Care, the policy will pay 4% of your death benefit each month, up to your policy limit.
+Once your claim has been approved, the policy will pay 2% of your death benefit each month, up to your policy limit, to cover care in your home or a caregiver’s home.
+If you use professional care, the policy will pay 4% of your death benefit each month, up to your policy limit.

 13. Does it matter where I receive care?